ayush013/ngx-quill-upload/README.md

 ## Angular Universal

-- As of now ngz-quill-upload isn't optimized for Server side rendering.
+- As of now ngx-quill-upload isn't optimized for Server side rendering.
 Consider adding a plaform-browser check on your own if you plan to use SSR.

+## Challenges [WIP]

+- ImageBlot and VideoBlot are not registered implictly in production build of Angular, While I'm searching for a workaround, if anyone has idea about what's wrong feel free to contribute

+## Future Roadmap

+- Ability to provide custom formats for image/video in handler itself.

 ### Suppress global register warnings